 Convocation and Outstanding Graduating Students

-Spring 2024 Convocation for students in the College of Natural Sciences and Mathematics (NSM) will be held on Friday, May 3, 2024, at 3pm in the CPA Recital Hall!
-This event will honor the Spring 2024 NSM Undergraduate and Graduate Candidates for Graduation.
-The Undergraduate Departmental Outstanding Graduating Students will be recognized and the Undergraduate College Outstanding Graduating Student will be announced!
+Fall 2024 Convocation for students in the College of Natural Sciences and Mathematics (NSM) will tentatively be held on Friday, December 13, 2024, at 3pm in the CPA Recital Hall!
+This event will honor the Fall 2024 NSM Undergraduate and Graduate Candidates for Graduation.
+The Undergraduate Departmental and Program Outstanding Graduating Students were recognized and the Undergraduate College Outstanding Graduating Student was announced!

 University Commencement schedule and additional information.